 Guided journals, in particular, helped me re-evaluate how I was living my life.

-As I’ve said from my first tip, you should have an exit strategy.
+As I’ve said in my first tip, you should have an exit strategy.
 DO NOT leave the companies hanging even if you’re only a freelancer.
 These companies needed you for them to function and you saved a couple of bucks in return.
 Be respectful.

 I hope these tips can help you with balancing multiple home-based jobs.
 These are the strategies that (so far) worked for me every time I needed an extra over the past six years.